yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

       * the app may need more heap or has a memory leak
       * auto heap dumps when out of memory occurs:
         * -XX:+HeapDumpOnOutOfMemoryError causes the JVM to create a heap dump whenever an out of memory error is thrown
-        * -XX:HeapDumpPath=<path> specifies the location where the heap dump will be written; the default is java_pid<pid>.hprof in the application’s current working directory.
+        * -XX:HeapDumpPath=<path> specifies the location where the heap dump will be written; the default is java_pid<pid>.hprof in the application's current working directory.
 The path can specify either a directory (in which case the default file name is used), or the name of the actual file to produce
         * -XX:+HeapDumpAfterFullGC generates a heap dump after running a full GC
         * -XX:+HeapDumpBeforeFullGC generates a heap dump before running a full GC
     * The JVM is spending too much time performing GC